chapel-lang/chapel/doc/rst/platforms/aws.rst

 This will report various details about the cluster, including the status of the cluster.
 Once the cluster is in the ``CREATE_COMPLETE`` state, you can access the head node.
-To query just the status of the cluster, use the ``--query clusterStatus`` flag with the ``pcluster describe-cluster`` command.
+To query just the status of the cluster, use ``pcluster describe-cluster -n mycluster --query clusterStatus``.

 Connecting to the head node depends on how the VPC was set up.
 If the head node exists in a public subnet, you can connect to it using the public IP address.